BuildCraft/BuildCraftGuide/guide_resources/assets/buildcrafttransport/compat/buildcraft/guide/en_us/action/pipe_direction_below.md

 <chapter name="Setting the Direction"/>
 When the action is activated, the pipe its placed on will set the Bottom as its direction.
-That means that the pipe will sends its contents in the downwards direction or the pipe will complete its in world operations downwards.
+That means that the pipe will sends its contents in the downward direction or the pipe will complete its in world operations downward.